jlegatheaux/cnss/README.md

 class Parameters (*)
 ```

-(*) while b+never using public methods taht write the state of these objects.
+(*) but never using public methods that write the state of these objects.

-When a packet is created its sequence number is 0.
-In order to guarantee that packet sequence numbers are different (relative to each node), packets must be created using *nodeObj.createDataPacket(…)* and *nodeObj.createControlPacket(...)* methods, which take care of providing unique sequence numbers.
+When a packet is created, its sequence number is 0.
+In order to guarantee that packet sequence numbers are different (relative to each node), packets must be created using `nodeObj.createDataPacket(…)` and `nodeObj.createControlPacket(...)` methods, which take care of providing unique sequence numbers.
 Therefore, this algorithm must avoid creating packets directly when maintaining packets sequence numbers uniqueness is important.

 ## Links

-The model of links is very simple: a link is point to point (connects exactly two nodes) and has two extremes, end 1 and end 2, each directly connected to one interface in a (different) node.
+The model of links is very simple: a link is point to point (connects exactly two nodes) and has two extremes, end 1 and end 2, each directly connected to one interface in a (in general different) node.
 Links are charactetized by:

 ```java
 private long bwidth = 1000;  // in bits per second - bps